alextechbuild/Labyrinthe/README.md

 # About

-A video game in Java directly inspired by the board game "Labyrinth"
+A video game in Java directly inspired by the board game "Labyrinthe"

 # If you find this project useful, please consider supporting its development: